Tracing the Origins - Overseas Landscapes

 87瓦连京·谢洛夫《十月》-编辑 拷贝.jpg

-Painters from different countries residing in Paris have developed their own artistic language through continuous realistic creation, known as the "Paris School of Painting".
-Amedeo Modigliani (Italy, 1884-1920) used beautiful and concise lines to outline objects, and then applied exaggerated and refined rich colors to create a rhythmic and beautiful rhythm in the picture.
-Maurice Utrillo (France, 1883-1955) is known as the "poet of nature", who expresses natural landscapes with delicate brushstrokes and precise colors, particularly adept at capturing changes in light and breath.
-Chaim Soutine (France, 1894-1943) is known for his heavy brushstrokes, rich colors, and exaggerated forms, expressing his negative attitude towards the entire society through abstract and distorted painting language.
+Painters from different countries resided in Paris and formed their own artistic language through continuous realistic creation, known as the "Paris School of Painting".
+Amedeo Modigliani (Italy, 1884-1920) used beautiful and refined lines to outline the contours of objects, and then applied exaggerated and refined rich colors to create a rhythmic and beautiful rhythm in the picture.
+Maurice Utrillo (France, 1883-1955) is known as the "poet of nature" for his delicate brushstrokes and precise colors in depicting natural landscapes, particularly adept at capturing changes in light and atmosphere.
+Chaim Soutine (France, 1894-1943) is known to the world for his heavy brushstrokes, rich colors, and exaggerated shapes.
+Through abstract and deformed painting language, he expresses his negative attitude towards the entire society.

 88阿梅代奥·莫迪利亚尼《卡涅风景》-编辑 拷贝.jpg